 Estimated Total Burden Hours: 3,020.

-In compliance with the requirements of the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13, 44 U.S.C.
-Chap 35), the Administration for Children and Families is soliciting public comment on the specific aspects of the information collection described above.
-Copies of the proposed collection of information can be obtained and comments may be forwarded by writing to the Administration for Children and Families, Office of Planning, Research and Evaluation, 330 C Street SW, Washington, DC 20201.
-Attn: ACF Reports Clearance Officer.
+Additional Information: Copies of the proposed collection may be obtained by writing to the Administration for Children and Families, Office of Planning, Research and Evaluation, 330 C Street SW, Washington, DC 20201, Attention Reports Clearance Officer.
+All requests should be identified by the information collection.
 Email address: email@example.com.
-All requests should be identified by the title of the information collection.

 Mary B. Jones,